50 actors who didn't live to see their final films

 - Movie(s) released posthumously: ‘Puerto Vallarta Squeeze’ (2005)

 Teen idol Jonathan Brandis had his start on the soap opera “One Life to Live” before transitioning to more mainstream film and television projects.
 His roles in “It,” “The NeverEnding Story II,” and especially “seaQuest DSV” skyrocketed him to fame among younger viewers, putting him on several teen magazine covers.
-But Brandis would eventually suffer from alcoholism and become depressed from what he viewed to be a waning career, leading him to die by suicide at the age of 27.
+But Brandis would eventually suffer from alcoholism and become depressed from what he viewed to be a waning career, leading him to taking his own life at the age of 27.

 - Movie(s) released posthumously: ‘Big Bug Man’ (release date TBD)